 6. Number of Auto Invitations Initiated

 For larger businesses that frequently encounter heavy website traffic, it may get difficult for chat operators to initiate proactive live chats on every occasion.
-To get around such issues, you can consider using a live chat software that features an auto invitation to website visitors.
+To get around such issues, you can consider using a live support chat tool that features an auto invitation to website visitors.
 You can use this feature to automatically send invites to users based on their actions.
 This metric can help ascertain how well you are handling peak-time traffic while scheduling your chats.

 7. Invitation acceptance rate